Uganda’s Wine says escaped raid on house amid disputed presidential vote

 The opposition leader later posted videos to his X account of himself speaking from an undisclosed location in front of a Ugandan flag.

-There his demanded that the government end the internet shutdown it imposed ahead of the elections and release the true district vote tallies “so that the people of Uganda can see the rightful results in transparency.”
+In them he demanded that the government end the internet shutdown it imposed ahead of the elections and release the “rightful” district vote tallies “so that the people of Uganda can see the rightful results in transparency.”

+The vote is widely seen as a test of Museveni’s political strength, and nearly-final results gave him a commanding lead.

+As of Saturday morning, Museveni, who has been in power since 1986, had won nearly 72 percent of votes, with more than nine-tenths of polling stations counted, while Wine trailed with 24 percent, the electoral commission said.